The scenery in the Bay of Kotor is breathtaking anyway. But the old town of Kotor is also worth seeing.

 Access to the trail is quite well signposted in the old town; there is a ticket office at the foot of the hill, which is manned from 8 a.m., at least in summer.
 If you arrive earlier, that’s no problem either: you can just slide past the turnstile – but you’ll still have to pay if you can’t show a ticket after descending.

-How well secured Kotor was during its heyday as an important trading port on the Adriatic is shown by the imposing city wall that surrounds the old town to this day.
+The imposing city wall that still surrounds the old town today shows how well secured Kotor was during its heyday as an important trading port on the Adriatic.
 The old town can be entered through three city gates.
-Most impressive, however, is the main gate directly across from the harbor, where huge cruise ships seem to be anchored almost right next to the old town.
+Most impressive, however, is the main gate directly opposite the harbor, where huge cruise ships seem to be anchored almost directly at the old town.
+You can also enter parts of the city wall.

 The Gurdic bastion is part of the southern city wall and shows particularly well how robust the defenses were built at that time.
 Here you can also find the Gurdic Gate or South Gate, one of the three city gates into the Old Town.

-At the other end of the old town you will find the Kampana Tower, from which you have a beautiful view of the bay.
-This piece of the city wall is super nicely designed with lots of park benches.
+At the other end of the old town you will find the Kampana Tower, from where you can enjoy a beautiful view of the bay.
+This section of the city wall is beautifully designed with lots of park benches.

-There is also a fancy restaurant.
-As far as food goes, it’s probably more of a tourist trap, but a romantic drink at sunset is definitely worth it with the atmospheric lighting and great views here.
+There is also a nice restaurant there.
+As far as the food is concerned, it is probably more of a tourist trap, but a romantic drink at sunset is always worthwhile here with the atmospheric lighting and the great view.

-Not only Kotor is worth seeing, but also the surrounding area is really impressive.
-Montenegro is a small country and impresses also in the hinterland with great landscapes.
+Not only is Kotor worth seeing, but the surrounding area is also really impressive.
+Montenegro is a small country and also impresses with its great landscapes in the hinterland.
 Around the Bay of Kotor you will also find small, charming towns that are also worth a visit.

 The charming village of Perast and the offshore island of Our Lady of the Rocks are a perfect half-day excursion.
 The artificial island with its picturesque chapel is a real eye-catcher and can be reached by speedboats from Perast.

 Perast can be easily reached by public bus from Kotor: The bus stops near the main gate and leaves about every hour.
-However, there is no exact stop sign as well as timetables, best ask the locals.
+However, there is no exact stop sign or timetable.
+It’s best to ask the locals.

 For nature lovers, Lovćen National Park is a must.
 Here you can hike, picnic and experience the diverse flora and fauna of Montenegro.

-If you are not traveling with your own car, camper or rental car, you can also experience the Lovcén National Park and other great corners of the country as part of a guided tour.
-I can definitely recommend this tour here: really great guide, small group and great locations!
+If you are not traveling with your own car, camper or rental car, you can also experience Lovcén National Park and other great spots in the hinterland on a guided tour.
+I can wholeheartedly recommend this tour: really great guide, small group and great locations!

 In the Blue Grotto, the water is said to shimmer in a surreal blue hue; in addition, a boat tour is usually taken to the historic Mamula Island, which once served as a fortress.

-This was my first time in Montenegro, and I was rather expecting southeastern European cuisine – so I was all the more surprised to find mostly Italian restaurants in Kotor.
+Admittedly, it was my first time in Montenegro, and I was expecting southeast European cuisine – so I was all the more surprised to find mainly Italian restaurants in Kotor.
 However, the Italian influence from Kotor’s history is still so great that Kotor seems like Little Italy within Montenegro, even in terms of culinary arts.

-However, I found many restaurants to be very bland, so I went in search of some more unusual locations!
+However, I found many restaurants very bland, so I went in search of more unusual locations!
 Here are my tips:

 Pier 65 By chance I stumbled into the cute alley with Pier 65, right in the middle of the old town and yet chilled.
-The cuisine here doesn’t provide culinary highs, but I would describe it as solid comfort food.
+The cuisine here may not be a culinary highlight, but I would describe it as solid comfort food.
 Super nice service and really nice ambience.

-Rooftop Bar Hotel Hippocampus* Even locals recommended me the breakfast in the Rooftop Bar of the Hotel Hippocampus!
-The Hippocampus itself is a beautifully designed boutique hotel, and from the rooftop terrace you can enjoy views over the rooftops of the old city while enjoying a sprawling breakfast.
+Rooftop Bar Hotel Hippocampus* I was even recommended the breakfast in the rooftop bar of the Hotel Hippocampus by locals!
+The Hippocampus itself is a beautifully designed boutique hotel and you can enjoy the view over the rooftops of the old town from the roof terrace while enjoying a hearty breakfast.

 Restobar Taraca Located just outside the old town; fresh cuisine and good value for money.
 Also many vegetarian and vegan options.